Frequently Asked Questions:

 What is the CityKey?

-Originally called the Municipal ID card, the CityKey is an optional, valid, government-issued photo identification card for all Chicago residents regardless of a resident’s housing status, criminal record, immigration status or gender identity.
+The CityKey is an optional, valid, government-issued photo identification card available to all Chicago residents regardless of a resident’s age, housing status, criminal record, immigration status, or gender identity.

 Who can apply for a CityKey?